riferrei/kafka-connect-pulsar/README.md

 # License

-This project is licensed under the [GNU General Public License](LICENSE).
+This project is licensed under the [Apache 2.0 License](./LICENSE).